SEMICeu/documentation/toolchain.md

 - OSLO toolchain tools:
     - content extraction tool from UML document: [EA-to-RDF](https://github.com/Informatievlaanderen/OSLO-EA-to-RDF/tree/multilingual)
     - artefact generators: [specgenerator](https://github.com/Informatievlaanderen/OSLO-SpecificationGenerator/tree/multigual-dev)
-    - _template for publication environment_
+    - template for a publication repository [OSLO-publicationenvironment-template](https://github.com/Informatievlaanderen/OSLO-publicationenvironment-template).
-    - _template for thema repository_
+    - template for a thema repository [OSLOthema-template](https://github.com/Informatievlaanderen/OSLOthema-template)

 Commercial fees are only required for Enterprise Architect.
 The others have a free tier (to which the objectives of this work complies) or are Open Source components.

-***Roadmap note***: the OSLO toolchain is organically grown over the past years.
-The team is currently building 4.0 including a rewrite of the EA-to-RDF with improved documentation of the processing rules of the annotations.
-In case of developer related questions on the OSLO-toolchain tools the OSLO maintainers can be best contacted.

 ## Editors HowTo